anthonyheckmann/KinectDressingRoom/README.markdown

 Description
 -----------
 The Kinect Dressing Room is a project in which a user is able to try on clothes virtually using the Kinect.
-In the downloadable source code above an executable is provided.
+In the downloads above an executable is provided.
 Opening this with a Kinect connected to your computer, allows you to try the Kinect Dressing Room yourself:
 - When starting the application, choose a 4:3 resolution.